 Do you hate to iron?
 Yeah, me too.
 Get a steamer.
 The best is by Jiffy.
 I recommend the model J-2.

-Alright ladies, the best way to avoid visible period stains on your favorite underwear is to wear only black underwear during your time of the month.
-Just put it in your mind, when on flow, get into black underwear.
-Style doesn't matter just make it black.
+Alright ladies, the best way to avoid visible period stains on your favorite underwear is to wear only black underwear during menstration.
+Just put it in your mind, when flowing , get into black underwear.
+Style doesn’t matter, just make it black.

 Unless you are a savage drunk or a clumsy ox, your dry clean only garments are not getting covered in stains all that often.
 More often than not, you end up taking these blazers, jackets and bejeweled dresses to the professional cleaner to eliminate body odor.
 I actually am a savage, clumsy, drunk ox, so the dry cleaner is necessary for me, but for you normal folks, there is another way to freshen up the armpits or crotch area of dry clean only garments.
 Fill an empty spray bottle with half cheap vodka & half water.
 Then turn your blouse or slacks inside out or simply open the jacket, and spray towards the area in need of attention.
 The alcohol kills the bacteria that produces the I-wear-this-a-lot smell.
 This lesson is courtesy of my college days in theatre (nerd alert).
 By the by, this is not a good idea for silk.
 The spots of the vodka/water tend to show.